Herbert Baker (cricketer): Cricket

 Baker played club cricket for Beckenham and is said to have "dominated" play at the club in the years before World War I with his "outstanding all round performances".
 He was described as "a stroke-playing, correct batsman and a bowler with immaculate control of length, moving the ball both ways, as well as a fine fielder".

 Baker made his first-class cricket debut for Kent during the county's North American tour in September and October 1903.
 He played in both first-class matches during the tour against the Gentlemen of Philadelphia.
-Baker played nine times for Kent during the 1904 season, eight times in the 1904 County Championship and once against MCC.
+Baker played nine times for Kent during the 1904 season, eight times in the 1904 County Championship and once against Marylebone Cricket Club (MCC).
 His final match for the county was against Somerset at Foxgrove Road in Beckenham during 1904.
 He made his final first-class appearance for JR Mason's XI in a match at Old Buckenham Hall Cricket Ground in 1913.